 I also work on open-source software for dealing with genetic and geographic data analysis in R, TA a bunch of different undergraduate classes, and spend too much time trying to take good pictures of animals.
 Click around up top to read more about my research or see some pictures of my past fieldwork.

-Differentiation in migratory behavior is a potential mechanism of reduced hybrid fitness in sympatric populations and a key life history trait used in the identification of demographically independent units for conservation purposes.
-In the Painted Bunting (Passerina ciris), a North American songbird, populations on the Atlantic coast and interior southern United States are known to be allopatric during the breeding season, but efforts to map connectivity with wintering ranges in Mexico, Florida, and the Caribbean have been largely inconclusive.
-Using genomic and morphological data from natural history specimens and banded birds, we found evidence of three genetically differentiated Painted Bunting populations with distinct wintering ranges and molt-migration phenologies.
+In the Painted Bunting (Passerina ciris), a North American songbird, populations on the Atlantic coast and interior southern United States are known to be allopatric during the breeding season, but efforts to map connectivity with wintering ranges have been largely inconclusive.
+Using genomic and morphological data from museum specimens and banded birds, we found evidence of three genetically differentiated Painted Bunting populations with distinct wintering ranges and molt-migration phenologies.
 In addition to confirming that the Atlantic coast population remains allopatric throughout the annual cycle, we identified an unexpected migratory divide within the interior breeding range.
-Populations breeding in the Lower Mississippi River Valley winter on the Yucatan Peninsula, and are parapatric with other interior populations that winter in mainland Mexico and Central America.
-Across the interior breeding range, genetic ancestry is also associated with variation in wing length; suggesting that selective pressures may be promoting morphological divergence in populations with different migration strategies.
+Populations breeding in Louisiana winter on the Yucatán Peninsula, and are parapatric with other interior populations that winter in mainland Mexico and Central America.
+Across the interior breeding range, genetic ancestry is also associated with variation in wing length, suggesting that selection may be promoting morphological divergence in populations with different migration strategies.

-Our manuscript is currently in review, but you can read the pre-print version here.
+Our manuscript was recently accepted at The American Naturalist and is currently being prepped for publication, but you can read the pre-print version here.

 In 1924 the famous California naturalist and biogeographer Joseph Grinnell described the Anna's Hummingbird (Calypte anna) as a bird of the Baja Peninsula and southern chaparral, breeding as far north as San Francisco with a few individuals dispersing up to near the Oregon border by the end of summer.
 Today Anna's Hummingbirds are a common urban bird in Seattle and Vancouver (BC), with regular post-breeding dispersal as far as southern Alaska.
 Last Spring UW's ornithology class found a female incubating chicks next to Lake Union in early March, and as I write this in mid-January I can see two male Anna's Hummingbirds fighting over the feeder in my neighbor's yard.
 The species has gone from vanishingly rare to ubiquitous in developed areas around Puget Sound in just 50 years, with most of the increase in the last two decades.